ThomasGrelier/Udacity-SDC-P6-ExtendedKalmanFilter/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ## Overview
 This repository contains the work I did within **Project #6 of Udacity's Self-Driving Car Nanodegree Program** (first project of second term).
-Objective of the project is to utilize a kalman filter to estimate the state (position / velocity) of a moving object of interest (for instance, bicycle in the vicinity of a car) with noisy lidar and radar measurements.
+Objective of the project is to utilize an extended kalman filter (EKF) to estimate the state (position / velocity) of a moving object of interest (for instance, bicycle in the vicinity of a car) with noisy lidar and radar measurements.

 For this Udacity provides us with a car driving simulator it has developed.
 It can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).